juanlatorre/awesome-stars/README.md

 ## Java

+- [cisagov/log4j-scanner](https://github.com/cisagov/log4j-scanner) - log4j-scanner is a project derived from other members of the open-source community by CISA to help organizations identify potentially vulnerable web services affected by the log4j vulnerabilities.
 - [zo0r/react-native-push-notification](https://github.com/zo0r/react-native-push-notification) - React Native Local and Remote Notifications
 - [thebergamo/react-native-fbsdk-next](https://github.com/thebergamo/react-native-fbsdk-next) -
 - [henninghall/react-native-date-picker](https://github.com/henninghall/react-native-date-picker) - React Native Date Picker is datetime picker for Android and iOS.
 It includes date, time and datetime picker modes.
 The datepicker is customizable and is supporting different languages.
 It's written with native code to achieve the best possible look, feel and performance.